 So why exactly am I writing about Art Tatum on a blog devoted to comic books?
 It's because of what I found recently.
 In my research into the earliest history of artist Joe Maneely's career, the research took me to the books published by Street & Smith, where Maneey toiled immediately after he left the Hussian School of Art in November of 1947.
 During the course of tracking down all this early work I acquired a run of the Street & Smith title True Sport Picture Stories from the mid 1940's.
-Paging through every single issue in the lot, I was startled to find in the Vol 3, #3 October 1945 issue, a 4-page biographical story on non other than premier jazz pianist Art Tatum!!!
+Paging through every single issue in the lot, I was startled to find in the Vol 3, #3 October 1945 issue, a 4-page biographical story on none other than premier jazz pianist Art Tatum!!!

 The link to Tatum in this book was because he was an enormous sports fan and then at the height of his popularity.
 The editors at Street & Smith figured it would be a great human interest story to showcase one of the period's most popular musicians and his sports passion.
 I couldn't believe my eyes!
 Here was a biographical 4-page comic book story about one of my musical idols!
 But my elation was pretty short-lived.
 The story was horribly drawn by Charles Wessell, a bottom tier artist whose only known credits were for Street & Smith from 1942 to 1947.
 The story was also wincingly steeped in stereotypical depictions of African Americans, depictions mostly rendered in the form of speech patterns typical of the time period as exhibited in film, music and even animated cartoons.
 But even with such renderings, it's obvious the story was done with earnest admiration for Tatum.

 The link to myself is the fact that as the son of a jazz piano player, the music of Art Tatum was the background soundtrack of my childhood.
 My father Michael Vassallo was jazz piano player of minor note in the world of live playing back in the late 1950's and early 1960's in New York City.
-He never recorded in the studio and left that world to raise a family, teaching and writing music from then on, but for a while he was immersed in the scene on 52nd Street, even playing at the famed Hickory House for a short tenure, at the same time as Billy Taylor and Marian McPartland.
+He never recorded in the studio and left that world to raise a family, teaching and writing music from then on, but for a while he was immersed in the scene on 52nd Street, even playing at the famed Hickory House for a short tenure in 1962, at the same time as Billy Taylor and Marian McPartland.
 My two (or is that three?) degrees of separation to Tatum is that Tatum's bass player Slam Stewart once sat in with my father's trio!

 Tatum, Oscar Peterson, the Nat Cole Trio and Bill Evans (and the entire range of classical music from the baroque to the modern) was pretty much all that was heard in our household.
 If you went to the bathroom in the middle of the night, as soon as you turned on the light, a cassette player with Tatum or Peterson (or Frederic Chopin or Bela Bartok) would immediately come on, usually accidentally left at a higher volume than you'd want to hear at 3:00 A.M.!